 3) We will take action informed by the Dharma, and by our own deep personal practice.

-4) We will encourage white Sangha members to be accountable for increasing their own awareness of systems of oppression, making the ongoing work of understanding an integral part of Sangha life, rather than relying on People of Color for this work.
+4) We will encourage white Sangha members to be responsible for increasing their own awareness of systems of oppression, making the ongoing work of understanding an integral part of Sangha life, rather than relying on People of Color for this work.
 We regard this work as an imperative in our practice.
 This requires the investigation of suffering, and clarifies our response to suffering.

 5) We will recommend responses and actions to the leadership and Sangha of the Zen Community of Oregon

 6) We will treat one another with words and actions humbly grounded in the precepts.
 We will speak from our own experience.
 We will be generous with one another, always giving the benefit of the doubt.
-We will hold confidences, and hold one another with compassion and lovingkindness.
+We will hold confidences, and hold one another with compassion and loving kindness.